cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 // @public (undocumented)
 function hideElementCursor(element: HTMLElement): void;

+// Warning: (ae-missing-release-tag) "ICache" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+interface ICache {
+    getCacheSize: () => number
+    getImageLoadObject: (imageId: string) => IImageLoadObject | void
+    getMaxCacheSize: () => number
+    getVolumeLoadObject: (volumeId: string) => IVolumeLoadObject | void
+    purgeCache: () => void
+    putImageLoadObject: (
+    imageId: string,
+    imageLoadObject: IImageLoadObject
+    ) => Promise<any>
+    putVolumeLoadObject: (
+    volumeId: string,
+    volumeLoadObject: IVolumeLoadObject
+    ) => Promise<any>
+    setMaxCacheSize: (maxCacheSize: number) => void
+}

+// Warning: (ae-missing-release-tag) "ICachedImage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+interface ICachedImage {
+    // (undocumented)
+    image?: IImage
+    // (undocumented)
+    imageId: string
+    // (undocumented)
+    imageLoadObject: IImageLoadObject
+    // (undocumented)
+    loaded: boolean
+    // (undocumented)
+    sharedCacheKey?: string
+    // (undocumented)
+    sizeInBytes: number
+    // (undocumented)
+    timeStamp: number
+}

+// Warning: (ae-missing-release-tag) "ICachedVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+interface ICachedVolume {
+    // (undocumented)
+    loaded: boolean
+    // (undocumented)
+    sizeInBytes: number
+    // (undocumented)
+    timeStamp: number
+    // (undocumented)
+    volume?: IImageVolume
+    // (undocumented)
+    volumeId: string
+    // (undocumented)
+    volumeLoadObject: IVolumeLoadObject
+}

+// Warning: (ae-missing-release-tag) "ICamera" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface ICamera {
+    clippingRange?: Point2
+    focalPoint?: Point3
+    parallelProjection?: boolean
+    parallelScale?: number
+    position?: Point3
+    slabThickness?: number
+    viewAngle?: number
+    viewPlaneNormal?: Point3
+    viewUp?: Point3
+}

+// Warning: (ae-missing-release-tag) "IEnabledElement" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface IEnabledElement {
+    FrameOfReferenceUID: string
+    renderingEngine: IRenderingEngine
+    renderingEngineUID: string
+    viewport: IStackViewport | IVolumeViewport
+    viewportUID: string
+}

+// Warning: (ae-missing-release-tag) "IImage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface IImage {
+    cachedLut?: {
+        windowWidth?: number | number[]
+        windowCenter?: number | number[]
+        invert?: boolean
+        lutArray?: Uint8ClampedArray
+        modalityLUT?: unknown
+        voiLUT?: CPUFallbackLUT
+    }
+    color: boolean
+    colormap?: CPUFallbackColormap
+    columnPixelSpacing: number
+    columns: number
+    // (undocumented)
+    getCanvas: () => HTMLCanvasElement
+    getPixelData: () => Array<number>
+    height: number
+    imageId: string
+    intercept: number
+    invert: boolean
+    // (undocumented)
+    maxPixelValue: number
+    minPixelValue: number
+    modalityLUT?: CPUFallbackLUT
+    numComps: number
+    render?: (
+    enabledElement: CPUFallbackEnabledElement,
+    invalidated: boolean
+    ) => unknown
+    rgba: boolean
+    rowPixelSpacing: number
+    rows: number
+    scaling?: {
+        PET?: {
+            // @TODO: Do these values exist?
+            SUVlbmFactor?: number
+            SUVbsaFactor?: number
+            // accessed in ProbeTool
+            suvbwToSuvlbm?: number
+            suvbwToSuvbsa?: number
+        }
+    }
+    // (undocumented)
+    sharedCacheKey?: string
+    sizeInBytes: number
+    sliceThickness?: number
+    slope: number
+    stats?: {
+        lastStoredPixelDataToCanvasImageDataTime?: number
+        lastGetPixelDataTime?: number
+        lastPutImageDataTime?: number
+        lastLutGenerateTime?: number
+        lastRenderedViewport?: unknown
+        lastRenderTime?: number
+    }
+    voiLUT?: CPUFallbackLUT
+    width: number
+    windowCenter: number[] | number
+    windowWidth: number[] | number
+}

+// Warning: (ae-missing-release-tag) "IImageData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface IImageData {
+    dimensions: Point3
+    direction: Float32Array
+    imageData: vtkImageData
+    metadata: { Modality: string }
+    origin: Point3
+    scalarData: Float32Array
+    scaling?: Scaling
+    spacing: Point3
+}

+// Warning: (ae-missing-release-tag) "IImageLoadObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface IImageLoadObject {
+    cancel?: () => void
+    decache?: () => void
+    promise: Promise<IImage>
+}

+// Warning: (ae-missing-release-tag) "IImageVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface IImageVolume {
+    convertToCornerstoneImage?: (
+    imageId: string,
+    imageIdIndex: number
+    ) => IImageLoadObject
+    dimensions: Point3
+    direction: Float32Array
+    imageData?: vtkImageData
+    imageIds?: Array<string>
+    loadStatus?: Record<string, any>
+    metadata: Metadata
+    numVoxels: number
+    origin: Point3
+    referenceVolumeUID?: string
+    scalarData: any
+    scaling?: {
+        PET?: {
+            SUVlbmFactor?: number
+            SUVbsaFactor?: number
+            suvbwToSuvlbm?: number
+            suvbwToSuvbsa?: number
+        }
+    }
+    sizeInBytes?: number
+    spacing: Point3
+    readonly uid: string
+    vtkOpenGLTexture: any
+}

+// Warning: (ae-missing-release-tag) "ImageCacheImageAddedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageCacheImageAddedEvent =
+CustomEvent_2<ImageCacheImageAddedEventDetail>

+// Warning: (ae-missing-release-tag) "ImageCacheImageAddedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageCacheImageAddedEventDetail = {
+    image: ICachedImage
+}

+// Warning: (ae-missing-release-tag) "ImageCacheImageRemovedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageCacheImageRemovedEvent =
+CustomEvent_2<ImageCacheImageRemovedEventDetail>

+// Warning: (ae-missing-release-tag) "ImageCacheImageRemovedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageCacheImageRemovedEventDetail = {
+    imageId: string
+}

+// Warning: (ae-missing-release-tag) "ImageLoadedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageLoadedEvent = CustomEvent_2<ImageLoadedEventDetail>

+// Warning: (ae-missing-release-tag) "ImageLoadedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageLoadedEventDetail = {
+    image: IImage
+}

+// Warning: (ae-missing-release-tag) "ImageLoadedFailedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageLoadedFailedEvent = CustomEvent_2<ImageLoadedFailedEventDetail>

+// Warning: (ae-missing-release-tag) "ImageLoadedFailedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageLoadedFailedEventDetail = {
+    imageId: string
+    error: unknown
+}

+// Warning: (ae-missing-release-tag) "ImageLoaderFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageLoaderFn = (
+imageId: string,
+options?: Record<string, any>
+) => {
+    promise: Promise<Record<string, any>>
+    cancelFn?: () => void | undefined
+    decache?: () => void | undefined
+}

+// Warning: (ae-missing-release-tag) "ImageLoadProgressEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageLoadProgressEvent = CustomEvent_2<ImageLoadProgressEventDetail>

+// Warning: (ae-missing-release-tag) "ImageLoadProgressEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageLoadProgressEventDetail = {
+    url: string
+    imageId: string
+    loaded: number
+    total: number
+    percent: number
+}

 // Warning: (ae-missing-release-tag) "ImageMouseCursor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)